Manta-Network/rubberneck/config/readme.md

         - alice
   -
     username: ubuntu
-    # include the keys listed here in: `/home/ubuntu/.ssh/authorized_keys`, remove any keys from that file which are not listed here
+    # include the keys listed here in: `/home/ubuntu/.ssh/authorized_keys`
+    # remove any keys from `authorized_keys` which are not listed here
     # either or both of the `keys` or `users` properties may be populated or omitted. the authorized_keys file will be deduped before deployment
     authorized:
       # include lines in authorized_keys with the exact key strings in this list